oduwsdl/hypercane/README.md

 If you would like to use the RPM installer for RHEL 8 and CentOS 8 systems:

-1. [Install MongoDB](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-centos-8).
+1. [Install MongoDB for CentOS 8/RHEL 8](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-centos-8).
 MongoDB does not come with the CentOS/RHEL distributions, so you will need to add a new repository to your system.
 2. Download the RPM and save it to the Linux server (e.g., hypercane-0.20211022230926-1.el8.x86_64.rpm).
 3. Type `dnf install hypercane-0.20211022230926-1.el8.x86_64.rpm`
 4. Type `systemctl start hypercane-django.service`